Tax guide

 Additional taxes None are directly linked to capital gains.
 NIIT adds 3.8% for higher earners; state taxes may apply.

 Canada has a federal Goods and Services Tax (GST) on most goods and services.
-Some provinces combine the GST with their provincial sales tax to form a harmonized sales tax (HST).
-This system keeps tax collection consistent, but rates can vary by province or territory.
+Some provinces combine the GST with their provincial sales tax into a Harmonized Sales Tax (HST).
+Most goods and services are subject to GST or HST.
+Some basic products and services are exempt or zero-rated.

-The United States takes a different approach - there is no federal sales tax.
-Instead, sales taxes are administered at the state and local levels, resulting in a wide variety of rates and rules.
+In the US, there is no federal sales tax.
+Instead, sales taxes are set at the state and local levels, resulting in a wide range of rates and rules.
+Sales tax applies mainly to tangible goods, with many states exempting groceries, prescription drugs, etc.

 Estate and inheritance taxes

-Canada does not have a formal estate tax.
-Instead, when someone dies, their assets are treated as if they had been sold at fair market value on the date of death.
-This process called a deemed disposition, can trigger capital gains taxes on any appreciation.
-The estate pays these taxes before the assets pass to the beneficiaries.
+Canada does not have a formal estate or inheritance tax.
+Instead, when someone dies, their assets are treated as if sold at fair market value on the date of death.
+This deemed disposition triggers capital gains taxes on any appreciation.
+The estate pays these taxes before transferring assets to beneficiaries.

 Aspect Canada US

 Both Canada and the US offer various tax credits and deductions to help reduce the tax burden.
-However, the way these benefits are structured and applied differs significantly between the two countries.
+The way these benefits are structured and applied differs significantly between the two countries.

 Aspect Canada US